- 15 min

 Place butter in the bowl of a stand mixer and beat on medium-high speed for 5 minutes until lightened in colour.
 With the mixer off, sift in half the icing sugar.
 With the mixer on low, mix until combined.
 Add remaining icing sugar, mix to combine before increasing the speed and mixing for a further 2-3 minutes.
 Add Mermaid Magic Flavour for Icing and mix to incorporate.

 Divide buttercream into 3.
-To the first add a drop of Blue Food Colour Gel, mixing to combine.
-In the second place 2 drops of Blue Food Colour Gel and 1 drop of Green Food Colour Gel, mixing to combine.
+Colour one with Teal Food Colour Gel and the second with Blue Food Colour Liquid mixing to combine.
 Leave the last bowl plain.

 Scoop blue, teal and white icing into separate piping bags.
 Pipe different coloured dots in a row onto cake.
 The dots should just touch each other and be about the diameter of a 10 cent piece.
 Using a teaspoon or small offset spatula, gently bring it down onto the middle of your icing dot, pressing down and dragging the icing.
 Repeat with each dot.
 Have a small bowl handy to scrape the excess icing off your spatula or spoon.
 Repeat row by row until whole cake is covered.